 In terms of quality improvement, the possibility of the exchange of teachers between the three communities of Belgium should be extended.
 This exchange enables the use of native speakers for foreign language teaching.
 This should also be used in school forms not previously considered as well as in subjects with subject matter taught through the medium of the foreign language.
 Apart from that, the use of native speakers should be used for longer.

 The standardised certification of foreign language skills on the basis of the Common European Reference Framework for Languages is increasingly required on the job market.
-This standard certificate is of benefit to the citizens of the DG when looking for work. in consensus with the schools and the institutions for professional academic development, a coherent concept should be developed for this.
+This standard certificate is of benefit to the citizens of the German-speaking Community when looking for work.
+In consensus with the schools and the institutions for professional academic development, a coherent concept should be developed for this.

-With the DELF tests for French as a foreign language, which are based on the Common European Reference Framework for Languages, a standardised certification of foreign language skills in the education system of the DG is being tried out.
+With the DELF tests for French as a foreign language, which are based on the Common European Reference Framework for Languages, a standardised certification of foreign language skills in the education system of the German-speaking Community is being tried out.
 Following this model, further foreign languages can now be certified.

 The promotion of French as the first foreign language should continue to be carried out regularly and in a targeted fashion for all children from nursery school.
-The measures offered in the decree on the use and teaching of languages (2004) in this respect should be used more strongly and in more depth.
+The measures offered in the decree on the teaching and use of languages in the education of 19 April 2004 in this respect should be used more strongly and in more depth.
 Corresponding awareness raising for quality upgrading of the activities must be carried out.